Yvonne Lui

-Yvonne Lui Pui-Lam (呂姵霖; born Lui Lai-Kwan 呂麗君 (Lǚ Lìjūn); born 1976) is a Hong Kong-based influencer, former Miss Hong Kong contestant and girlfriend of Joseph Lau, a Hong Kong-based billionaire, felon and fugitive.
+Yvonne Lui Pui-Lam (呂姵霖; born Lui Lai-Kwan 呂麗君 (Lǚ Lìjūn); born 1976) is a Hong Kong–based businesswoman and philanthropist.

 Early life

-Born in Hong Kong, Lui received her Bachelor of Science and PhD in Chemical Engineering from King's College at University of London.
+Born in Hong Kong, Lui received her Bachelor of Science and PhD in chemical engineering from King's College London.

 Philanthropy

 Lui’s charitable goals focus on education, health and science, which are closely tied to her personal background and the interests of her two children.

 In 2008, she was named executive vice-president of the executive committee of Youth Movement.
 The body encouraged grass root support of the Olympic Games, and participation in sporting events.
 Lui established a disaster relief wing overseeing operations during earthquakes in Sichuan in 2008 and Chinghai in 2010.
 She has also sponsored local medical and sanitation clinics for remote communities in Hebei Province.

 She is a trustee of Peking University and the University of International Business and Economics (Beijing).

-Since 2011, she has started to support the Beijing International Ballet and Choreography Competition (Beijing IBCC) and became the Vice President of the Oganisating Committee.
+Since 2011, she has started to support the Beijing International Ballet and Choreography Competition (Beijing IBCC) and became the vice president of the organising committee.
 Beijing IBCC aims to provide another world-renowned platform for aspiring dancers, professionals and members of national ballet dance troupes to participate at this biennial event.
 Judging panel of the most recent event in July 2019 included Julio Bocca (Artistic Director of Uruguay National Ballet).